Skip to content

 expanded spec

-The lifecycle's four stations, each owning its own detail:
+The lifecycle's stations, each owning its own detail:

-• self — the audit of delivery to an agent: is this agent actually governed, or silently running free?
-Under-delivery and double-delivery both caught, with the repair printed.
+• [[doctor]] — the project-wide read-only diagnosis surface; this lifecycle contributes its delivery audit: is this agent actually governed, or silently running free?
+Under-delivery and double-delivery are both caught, with the repair printed.

-• spex-uninstall — departure: the surgical inverse — every generated artifact removed by its identity stamp, the user's own .spec/.config data and prose never touched.
+• [[spex-uninstall]] — departure: materialize(∅) plus the store — every generated artifact removed by its identity stamp, the user's own .spec/.plugins data and prose never touched.

 The shared invariant that makes this one node: every footprint artifact is stamped, visible, and reversible — planted as data, diagnosable in place, and removable only by proof of our own authorship.
 A concern about what the tool does belongs elsewhere; a concern about where the tool lives belongs here.